devilry/devilry_file_upload/docs/source/index.rst

 The code is at our `GitHub project page
 <https://github.com/devilry/devilry_file_upload>`_.
 Submit issues through the
 github project page.
 Submit patches using github pull requests.
-You may want to create an issue before creating a patch to minimize the risk of you patch being rejected.
+You may want to create an issue before creating a patch to minimize the risk of your patch being rejected.